upstar7/news-app-frontend/README.md

-# React News App

-## Setup & Run
+## Client-side Setup

-Clone or download the repository.
-Go to project's root directory and run following command in terminal to install dependencies:

-`yarn install`

-When this finishes, start app with:

-`yarn start`
+1. Navigate to the frontend directory: `cd news-aggregator/frontend`

+2. Run the following command: `docker-compose up -d`

+3. Open your browser and navigate to: `http://localhost:3000`